FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-Given that Relevant Upper Bound is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g. as sum of per-interface loads.
+Given that Relevant Upper Bound is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g., as sum of per-interface loads.

 ### Relevant Lower Bound